Reece Legal Search’s mission is simple:

 He has been a guest lecturer at the University Of Southern California School Of Law.
 In March 2005, he was invited to be a panelist and faculty for The American Lawyer Media’s Chief Recruiting & Professional Development Officers conference held at the St. Regis in New York City.
 He is a former Director and Past President of the Board of Directors of the National Association of Legal Search Consultants (NALSC).
 In 2004, he was appointed by Los Angeles Mayor James Hahn to the Los Angeles Workforce Development Board (WDB) Youth Council.
 In 2007, he was reappointed by Los Angeles Mayor Antonio Villaraigosa to the Los Angeles WDB Youth Council.
 The WDB Youth Council was mandated by the United States Congress in August 1998, under the Workforce Investment Act (WIA), which brings together many federal and state employment, education and training programs under a single umbrella.

 Prior to his career as an attorney recruiter, Mr. Reece worked in applied technology and banking.
 In Palo Alto, California, he managed the development of instructional software at Syntex Labs.
 In New York, he was a credit analyst with the Swiss Bank Corporation.

-In 1987, Mr. Reece received his M.A. degree in Computer-Based Training and Instructional Design from San Francisco State University.
+Mr. Reece received his M.A. degree in Computer-Based Training and Instructional Design from San Francisco State University.
 He matriculated at New York University and The New School for Social Research, where he completed graduate courses in the areas of Latin American and Caribbean Studies and International Relations.
-In 1980, he earned his B.A. degree in Public Administration from the University of San Francisco.
+He earned his B.A. degree in Public Administration from the University of San Francisco.